 In general, symptoms of eye infections may include redness, itching, swelling, discharge, pain or problems with vision.
 Treatment depends on the cause of the infection and may include compresses, eye drops, creams or antibiotics.
 Read more about each kind of eye infection below.

 Bacterial infection is usually the cause of a painful stye eye infection.
 A stye can develop at the base of an eyelash if the eyelash follicle gets infected.
 A chalazion, which is similar to a stye but often larger and less painful, forms when an oil-producing gland in the eyelid becomes clogged.

 Initially, symptoms of a stye generally include eyelid tenderness and redness in the affected area, with irritation and scratchiness in the eye.

 - A red bump usually with a small pus spot in the center, at the base of the eyelashes or on the edge of the eyelid

 - A feeling of having something in your eye

 Treatment of Styes and Chalazion

-It is important not to squeeze or try to “pop” a chalazion or stye as this action might spread infection.
+It is important to not squeeze or try to pop a chalazion or stye, as this action might spread infection.
 Proper treatment may include:

 Using a clean washcloth soaked in hot water, apply the cloth gently to the lid for 10 to 15 minutes.
-Repeat three or five times a day until the chalazion or stye is gone.
+Repeat 3 or 5 times a day until the chalazion or stye is gone.
 Keep the cloth warm during the entire process.
 The clogged gland will be able to open and drain a white or yellow discharge.
 When the gland opens, encourage drainage with gentle massage around the stye or chalazion.